 - It should select a governing law for purposes of enforcement.

 The attorneys at Lubin Austermuehle have over thirty years of experience defending and prosecuting business lawsuits and breach of restrictive covenant claims.
 We are committed to understanding our clients’ needs and fighting for their rights in the courtroom and at the negotiating table.
 Conveniently located in Chicago and Elmhurst, Illinois, we have successfully litigated complex commercial and non-compete and trade secret and covenant not to compete cases for clients all over the Chicago area.
-To schedule a consultation with one of our skilled attorneys, you can contact us toll-free at 833-306-4933 or locally at 630-333-0333 or contact us online.
+To schedule a consultation with one of our skilled attorneys, you can contact us at 630-333-0333 or contact us online.